chris2511/xca/doc/rst/common-actions.rst

 - Generated keys during certificate or request generation
 - Signing date, time and internal name of the issuing CA when a request gets signed.
+- File name when the item got imported from a file.

 The content of the comment field will never be part of an exported item.